Juhhxx/Projecto1_IA/README.md

 #### `DtQueryFilter`

 Base class for pathfinding cost filters​.
-It holds a reference to the `ExplosionManager` to query active `Fire`s.
+It holds a reference to the `ExplosionManager` to query active `Fires`.
 By default, it returns the squared distance between points as cost and only passes polygons that are of ground type​

 ##### `DtQueryRegularFilter`